A categorical action on quantized quiver varieties

 Another perspective on these deformation quantizations is that they provide a replacement for the Fukaya category of a complex symplectic variety.
 Such a connection is suggested by Kapustin and Witten \cite[\S 11]{KW07} from a physical perspective, and the work of Nadler and Zaslow \cite{NZ} relating constructible sheaves and the Fukaya category of a cotangent bundle is also quite suggestive along these lines.
 In particular, it would be very interesting to find a categorical Lie algebra action in the 2-category of Lagrangian correspondences constructed by Wehrheim and Woodward \cite{WeWo}.
 Hopefully, instead of finding modules supported on the Hecke correspondences, one would simply consider them as objects in the Fukaya category.

-Our main technical tool is a theorem of Cautis and Lauda \cite[Th.
-1.1]{CaLa} which greatly reduces the number of relations which need to be checked in our to confirm that a candidate is a categorical action.
-In particular, the only actual relations between 2-morphisms we need to check have already been confirmed by Vasserot and Varagnolo \cite{VV}; the other conditions are either follow from general principles or are close analogues of results proven by Zheng and Li, with proofs that can be adapted easily.
+Our main technical tool is a theorem of Rouquier \cite[4.13]{RouQH} which greatly reduces the number of relations which need to be checked in order to confirm that a candidate is a categorical action.
+This result is quite similar to earlier works of Chuang and Rouquier (\cite[5.27]{CR04} \& \cite[5.27]{Rou2KM}) and Cautis and Lauda \cite[Th.
+1.1]{CaLa}, which likewise reduce the number of calculations needed, but which require stronger hypotheses.
+In particular, we can rely on calculations of Varagnolo and Vasserot from \cite{VV} for the most important check of relations between 2-morphisms; the other conditions either follow from general principles or are close analogues of results proven by Zheng and Li, with proofs that can be adapted.